18 Tips to Use to Reduce Employee Turnover

 Now that you have the list that will reduce employee turnover, why not work to make your organization one of the few, the best, that truly honors and appreciates employees.

 If you treat your employees wonderfully, you will seriously reduce employee turnover and employee complaints.
-You will become known as a great employer, an employer to whom the best and brightest will flock—and stay.
+You will become known as a great employer, an employer to whom the best and brightest will flock—and stay, stay, stay.